Goldman unveils checks on conflicts in bid to fix image

-SALT LAKE City (Reuters) - After dozens of meetings with executives and regulators, 100,000 hours of employee training and an immeasurable amount of public grief, Goldman Sachs Group Inc’s (GS.N) Lloyd Blankfein claimed success in putting the bank and his legacy as CEO back on track.
+SALT LAKE City (Reuters) - After dozens of meetings with executives and regulators, 100,000 hours of employee training and an immeasurable amount of public grief, Goldman Sachs Group Inc (GS.N) CEO Lloyd Blankfein claimed success in putting his bank and his legacy back on track.

 At Goldman’s annual meeting on Thursday, Blankfein unveiled details of a three-year review and overhaul of the bank’s practices in dealing with clients, following high-profile missteps that tarnished its reputation in the aftermath of the financial crisis.
-The overhaul imposes checks, including through elaborate computerized systems, to ensure that the bank is fair to clients and avoids conflicts, such as being on different sides of the same trade.
+The overhaul imposes a system of checks to ensure that the bank is fair to clients and avoids conflicts, such as being on different sides of the same trade.

-Goldman’s changes do not appear to go beyond the kind of committee reviews that other Wall Street firms now do, executives at two rival banks said.
-But they added the use of computerized analyses to detect unfair deals could make the system more effective than rivals’ at catching potential pitfalls, even if it costs them some business.
+Goldman faced public outrage in the aftermath of the 2008 financial crisis over accusations that it had treated clients improperly.
+The U.S. Securities and Exchange Commission sued the bank in April 2010, accusing it of misleading clients in a mortgage derivative deal.
+While the bank settled for $550 million without admitting anything more than having made a “mistake,” Blankfein and other executives faced intense grilling on Capitol Hill.

-“They want to get their reputation back,” said Roy Smith, a professor at New York University’s Stern School of Business.
-“They know that means giving up some business.”
+People familiar with the matter say the lawsuit and the hearings deeply embarrassed Goldman and Blankfein.
+After serving as CEO since June 2006 and steering the bank through the financial crisis, the 58-year-old Blankfein does not want to leave his post until he feels the bank’s reputation and his own legacy are fully restored, these sources said.

-Goldman faced public outrage in the aftermath of the 2008 financial crisis over accusations, including a U.S. Securities and Exchange Commission lawsuit, that it had treated clients improperly.
-Blankfein and other executives also faced intense grilling on Capitol Hill, which deeply embarrassed its CEO.
+The month after the SEC’s charges, Blankfein set up the Business Standards Committee.
+He traveled around the world to hold town-hall-style discussions with Goldman partners and managing directors.

-After serving as CEO since June 2006 and steering the bank through the financial crisis, the 58-year-old Blankfein does not want to leave his post until he feels the bank’s reputation and his own legacy are fully restored, people familiar with the situation said.
+“Everyone has to have big eyes, big ears, know what’s going on around them, and be policemen for the organization,” he says in the video.

-“Everyone has to have big eyes, big ears, know what’s going on around them, and be policemen for the organization,” he said.
+Blankfein said on Thursday that the committee was part of a “much larger ongoing commitment to be open to change and to learn the right lessons from recent experiences.”

-The venue of the annual meeting - in Salt Lake City, where Goldman is heralded as an economic savior because of its recent expansion there - provided a friendlier atmosphere than other recent shareholder gatherings, where protestors drowned out talk of the committee’s progress.
+The venue of the annual meeting - in Salt Lake City, where Goldman is heralded as an economic savior because of its recent expansion there - provided a friendlier atmosphere than other recent shareholder gatherings, where protestors and activists drowned out Blankfein’s talk of the Business Standards Committee’s progress.

 Under the reforms, Goldman staffers are expected to be “looking around corners” to make sure deals that seem lucrative in the short term won’t harm the bank later, the co-chairs of Goldman’s Business Standards Committee told reporters at a briefing on Wednesday.
 The panel, led by J. Michael Evans and Gerald Corrigan, performed the review and implemented changes.